 Chief Executive announced in his 2007-08 Policy Address a package of initiatives for heritage conservation including the requirement to undergo heritage impact assessment for all new capital works projects involving historic and built heritage.

-The mechanism of heritage impact assessment will ensure the best balance be struck between the requirements for development initiated by Government and heritage conservation, starting from the project inception stage.
+The mechanism of heritage impact assessment will ensure a balance be struck between the requirements for development initiated by Government and heritage conservation, starting from the project inception stage.
 It will also have the following advantages -

 (a) demonstrates Government's commitment to enhance heritage conservation; and